 The constant improvement of processor speeds and power requirements mean that Intel also needs to develop new CPU sockets that are used to connect CPUs to your motherboard.
 The socket that are featured on Z490 motherboards is the LGA 1200 socket.
 The main question everyone asks is whether it’s worth upgrading to the latest generation and we’ll try to answer the question by providing detailed insight into Z490.

 List of Z490 Motherboards

-This a list of all the Z490 motherboards that have or are going to be released shortly as of December 2020.
+This a list of all the Z490 motherboards that have been released.

 |wdt_ID||Manufacturer||Model||Form||DIMM||M.2||SATA III||PCIe x16||PCIe x4||PCIe x1||SLI||CFX||Wi-Fi||RGB|

 |6||ASRock||Z490 Phantom Gaming 4/ac||ATX||4||1||6||2||0||3||No||Yes||Yes||Yes|

 Z490 will be the face of the Intel 400 chipset series.
 According to the data available before the actual Z490 motherboards have been released, there is not much difference between Z490 and its predecessors like Z390 and Z370.
 Z490 is released alongside Comet Lake-S 10 nm CPUs that will represent the 10th Gen Intel Core Processors.